 - Oval: Oval cut diamonds pair easily with other rings, so it's a perfect style for an eternity ring.

 - Asscher: Similar to an emerald cut, an asscher cut is an older style originating from the 1920s.
 It's perfect if you love antiques!
 It can't hide blemishes the way a round brilliant cut can.

 Understand the value of each unique diamond, and adopt the proper diamond care practices, using our detailed diamond guides.
-At Bevilles, our diamond jewellery experts are dedicated to helping you make find a diamond that suits your style and budget.
+At Bevilles, our diamond jewellery experts are dedicated to helping you find a diamond that suits your style and budget.

 When you buy an eternity ring, you can choose to incorporate gemstones in the design for a pop of colour.
 This works best with white diamonds, and gems like rubies and blue or pink sapphires are popular options.

-Who would wear an eternity ring?
+Who normally wears an eternity ring?

 Traditionally, eternity rings were given to couples who have been married between 10-55 years.
 Nowadays, couples give each other eternity rings for a variety of occasions – regardless of how long they've been together.

 Eternity rings have been popular since ancient Egyptian times, and remain so to this day.
 Today, people all around the world wear eternity rings, including some of the most famous celebrities.
 Who wears it best?

 To celebrate the birth of their first son, Archie, Prince Harry ordered a custom-designed eternity ring.
 The underside of the delicate ring features a birthstone for each member of their new family – emerald for Archie, blue sapphire for Harry and an olive-green peridot for the duchess.

 When she was engaged to Kris Humphries, Kim Kardashian wore a 20.5-carat emerald (square) cut engagement ring with an emerald-cut eternity band.
 It's completely over the top and utterly Kardashian.